-- (1) reviewed and discussed the audited financial statements with management and the independent auditors; - (2) discussed with the independent auditors the material required to be discussed by PCAOB Auditing Standard No. 16, Communications With Audit Committees, with and without management present; and - (3) received the written disclosures and the letter from the independent auditors required by applicable requirements of the PCAOB regarding the independent accountant's communications with the Audit Committee concerning independence, and discussed with the independent accountant the independent accountant's independence.
+- (1) Reviewed and discussed the audited financial statements with management and the independent auditors; - (2)Discussed with the independent auditors the material required to be discussed by PCAOB Auditing Standard No. 16, Communications With Audit Committees, with and without management present; and - (3)Received the written disclosures and the letter from the independent auditors required by applicable requirements of the PCAOB Ethics and Independence Rule 3526, Communications with Audit Committees Concerning Independence, regarding the independent auditor's communications with the Audit Committee concerning independence, and discussed with the independent auditor the independent auditor's independence.

-Based upon the review and discussions referred to above, the Audit Committee recommended to the Board of Directors that the audited financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2014, as filed with the Securities and Exchange Commission.
+Based upon the review and discussions referred to above, the Audit Committee recommended to the Board that the audited financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2015, as filed with the Securities and Exchange Commission.